sfbrigade/intentional-walk/README.md

    intentional-walk % npm start
    ```

 6. In another shell, build and run the app for your target platform.
+For iOS, the default is to run in
+   the iPhone 12 simulator, you should specify a newer version that is included with your installation
+   of Xcode.

    ```
-   intentional-walk % npm run ios intentional-walk % npm run android
+   intentional-walk % npm run ios -- --simulator="iPhone 15"
+   intentional-walk % npm run android
    ```